Habaspuri sari

-Habaspuri (/or/) is a cotton-based traditional handloom textile of Odisha, India.
-Habaspuri sari is a major product of this textile.
+Habaspuri(/or/) is a cotton-based traditional handloom textile of Odisha, India.
+The Habaspuri sari is a major handloom sari product of this textile.
 The Bhulia weavers of Chicheguda, Kalahandi district, Odisha are originally attributed for weaving of the Habaspuri fabric.
 For its uniqueness in weaving, design and production, it has been identified as one of the 14 Geographical Indications of Odisha.

 Etymology

-Habaspuri handloom is named after the village of Habaspur in Kalahandi district where it was originally woven by the Kandha Tribe during 19th CE.
-When dynastic rule ended, tribal people stopped making sarees but the saree was revived by a weaver named Ugrasen Meher in Chicheguda.
+The Habaspuri handloom is named after the village of Habaspur in Kalahandi district where it was originally woven by the Kandha Tribe during the nineteenth century.
+When dynastic rule ended, tribal people stopped making saris but the sari was revived by a weaver, Ugrasen Meher, in Chicheguda.

-Fabric and Design
+Fabric and design

-This traditional fabric is famous for tie-dye technique and motifs.Mostly made in Cotton and Silk, Ethnic motifs like Kumbha(Temple),Fish,Flowers,Turtle and Tribal wall art of the region on the Sarees makes it even more unique in the textile business of the state.
+This traditional fabric is famous for tie-dye technique and motifs.
+Mostly made in cotton and silk, ethnic motifs like kumbha (temple), fish, flowers, turtle and tribal wall art of the region on the sarees makes it even more unique in the textile business of the state.